deveguru/guruvpn/README.md

 # guruvpn
-a pretty VPN SSH simply Connection app
+a pretty VPN SSH simply Connection app with NO PAIN!
 <a href="https://alirezafatemi.ir/GuruVPN-x64.zip" target="_blank">
     Download Ling
 </a>